AdobeDocs/experience-manager-65.en/help/sites-developing/development-practices.md

 ### Implement a continuous integration environment and use it {#implement-a-continuous-integration-environment-and-use-it}

-Implementing a continuous integration environment will allow you to easily and repeatably run unit tests and integration tests.
-It will also decouple deployments from the development team, empowering the other parts of the team to be more efficient and making for more stable and predictable deployments.
+Implementing a continuous integration environment lets you easily and repeatedly run unit tests and integration tests.
+It also decouples deployments from the development team, empowering the other parts of the team to be more efficient and making for more stable and predictable deployments.

 ### Keep the development cycle fast by keeping build times low {#keep-the-development-cycle-fast-by-keeping-build-times-low}

 If unit tests take a long time to run, developers will avoid running them and they will lose their value.
 If it takes a long time to build the code and deploy it, people will do so less often.
-Making short build times a priority ensures that the time we have invested into our test coverage and CI infrastructure will continue to make the team more productive.
+Making short build times a priority ensures that the time that you have invested into test coverage and CI infrastructure continues to make the team more productive.

-### Fine tune Sonar and other static code analysis tools and act on their reports {#fine-tune-sonar-and-other-static-code-analysis-tools-and-act-on-their-reports}
+### Fine-tune Sonar and other static code analysis tools and act on their reports {#fine-tune-sonar-and-other-static-code-analysis-tools-and-act-on-their-reports}

 Code analysis tools can be valuable, but only if their reports lead to action on the part of the development team.
-Without fine-tuning the analysis that these tools provide, the recommendations that they generate will not be relevant and they will lose their value.
+Without fine-tuning the analysis that these tools provide, the recommendations that they generate become irrelevant and they lose their value.

 ### Follow the Boy Scout Rule {#follow-the-boy-scout-rule}